iamtheratio/SMWCentral-Downloader-Patcher/README.md

 ## ✨ Key Features

 - **Automatic patching**: Downloads the hack and applies it to your ROM automatically
+- **Progress tracking**: Mark hacks as completed, rate them, and add personal notes
-- **Smart organization**: Keeps track of what you've downloaded and when
+- **Smart organization**: Keeps track of what you've downloaded with detailed history
-- **Built-in screenshots**: See what hacks look like before downloading
-- **Rating system**: Community ratings help you find the best hacks
-- **Search and filter**: Find specific hacks by name, author, difficulty, or type
+- **Advanced filtering**: Find specific hacks by name, author, difficulty, or type
 - **Auto-updates**: App keeps itself updated with new features
 - **Cross-platform**: Identical experience on Windows, Mac, and Linux